CSC 101. Overview of Computer Science. (3 h)

 CSC 393.
 Individual Study.
 (1-3 h)

-Independent study directed by a faculty adviser.
+Independent study directed by a faculty advisor.
 By prearrangement.
 No more than three hours may be counted toward a computer science major or minor.
 Enrollment requires prearrangement with a computer science faculty member and departmental approval.
+May be repeated for credit.
 P-any 200-level CSC course and POI.

 CSC 399.
 Computer Science Mastery Exam.
 (0 h)